pafluxa/p-pisco/README.md

 # p-pisco
-Prototype implementation of PISCO used for my PhD work.
-It has a lot of ther tools for calculating pointing and navi map making.
+Prototype implementation of PISCO and associated scripts to generate the results described in the paper.